guybedford/es-module-shims/README.md

 For more information see the [web.dev article](https://web.dev/css-module-scripts/).

 In addition CSS modules need to be served with a valid CSS content type.

-ES Module Shims will fully feature detect and shim or polyfill support as necessary for this feature in other browsers.

 Checks for assertion failures are not currently included.